somechris/qansible/roles/apache-website/README.txt

      location as dictionary.
 The available key/values are:
      * `ldap-groups`: A list of LDAP group names.
 The user is authorized, if it is any of them.
+     * `htpasswds`: A list of htpasswd files.
+The user is authorized, if it is in any of them.
+See the `apache_website_htpasswds` to define them.
+     The user is considered authorized, if they are authorized according to any of the configured authorizations.
+So for example if a location defines both `ldap-groups` and `htpasswds`, a user in an ldap-group is considered authorized, even if they are not in a htpasswd file and vice versa.

      Authorization requirements are merged with parents.
 So if for example membership in the group `staff` is required for `/foo`, and group `analytics` for `/foo/bar`, then one needs to be both in `staff` and `analytics` to access `/foo/bar`.
 (This helps to avoid accidentally nixing net_access requirements on parents)

+     Note though, that mixing auth backends across different locations where one contains the other does not work well.
+So if '/foo' requires an ldap-group and `/foo/bar` requires a htpasswd, even users that are in both the ldap-group and the htpasswd will fail to authorize.
+But if `/foo` would also rely on a htpasswd or if `/foo/bar` would rely on an ldap-group (so both `/foo` and `/foo/bar` are on the same backend, users can log in.
    * `cors`: (Default: ``) (Optional) If `allow-all-simple`, white-list simple requests through CORS.
    * `deny`: (Default: False) (Optional) If True, unconditionally deny